 For footwear, go for shoes with grippy soles to ensure stability when you're off the bike or navigating steep sections by foot.
 Gloves are essential too - they not only protect your hands from scrapes but also improve grip in sweaty conditions.
 Don't underestimate the importance of hydration packs; they allow easy access to water without needing to stop, crucial on long rides like those offered around The Bitterroot Mile Club area.

-Lastly, carrying a compact repair kit will help address any mechanical issues quickly, ensuring you can enjoy all 50 miles between Missoula and Hamilton worry-free.
+Lastly, carrying a compact repair kit will help address any mechanical issues quickly, ensuring you can enjoy the roughly 50-mile Bitterroot Trail that links Missoula to Hamilton, though some stretches run alongside US-93.
 With these essentials, tackling rugged mountain trails becomes an exhilarating experience rather than a daunting challenge.

 Trail Etiquette to Preserve Natural Beauty